lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 We can display the names of the second header by calling the `getEcols` function with the argument `n = 2` (the default value is `n = 1`), to specify that we wish to display the column names of the second line.
+We also specify the name of the spreadsheet file (defined as `csvfile` above) and the separator that splits cells.

 `      `